 Adaptable to “real world” data

 DataRobot works with data “as is,” with all the gaps and limitations commonly found in it.
-No extensive data preparation is required for you to start creating AI models.
+There are many insurance applications for machine learning and enterprise AI, and no extensive data preparation is required for you to start creating AI models.
 DataRobot’s output will help you prioritize your efforts to expand and refine your data.